 If you’d like more guidance on reaching customers with a showstopping video marketing strategy, get in touch with our video advertising team.

-As lockdown starts to ease significantly, businesses will be searching for ways of getting their names back in customers’ minds.
-For many, email marketing will be one of their first ports of call.
+Businesses everywhere are searching for ways of getting their names back in customers’ minds, and for many, email marketing will be one of their first ports of call.

 Tools like Mailchimp allow you to login from anywhere and create visually attractive, high quality emails and newsletters that you can use to serve up your latest content and provide important business updates.